Simon House, Mount Eliza

-Simon House is at 33 Daveys Bay Road, Mount Eliza in Melbourne, Australia.
-The house was constructed in the 1960s during the period of architectural experimentation on materiality and structure in houses.
+The house was constructed in 1963, during the period of architectural experimentation on materiality and structure in houses.
 Simon House was the first project received on the day when Guilford Bell and Neil Clerehan opened their office in South Yarra.
-The Simons were Clerehan's partners but the house was a collaboration of partners.
-Therefore, the house has a mixture of both Clerehan and Bell's typical style of architecture.
+The Simons were Clerehan's partners and the house was a collaboration of partners.
+Therefore, the house has a mixture of both Clerehan and Bell's typical Modernist style.